 Thankfully, though, online MBA programs are relatively cheap and can be completed while working.
 Fees for good quality online MBAs start at around $33k in Australia.

 Domestic students can also access FEE-HELP government loans, meaning zero up-front costs.
 And with double-digit percentage salary increases from an MBA, most graduates can pay back loans without impacting their lifestyle.

 You may be even able to get your employer to cover the fees in part or in full.
 Some strategies to win funding include: committing to stick with the company, securing informal buy-in for your study proposal and articulating the benefits clearly.

 To be confident about a decision to do an MBA, you should have tangible benefits clearly in your mind.
 You don’t want to find yourself one day after graduation with a nice piece of paper in your hand but with your life and career otherwise unchanged.

-A skill benefit is something you should definitely see yourself achieving and capitalising on.
+An overall skill benefit is something you should definitely see yourself achieving and capitalising on.
 MBA programs teach the principles and practices of good leadership.
 They also cover business topics such as marketing management, finance and business development strategy.
-Are there study areas where you have something to learn that could be useful for your career?

 Students exercise the leadership skills they will practice in business and beyond, and leave with lessons in leadership that are practical, priceless and most importantly, real.Harvard Business School